awdrescher/awdrescher.github.io/index.md

-# Contents: Data Science Projects
+# Contents: WEBSITE UNDER MAINTENANCE

 ## 1. [Classification Predictions of Uranium Enrichment With Real-World Experimental Data](Depracated/CoincidenceModel/CoincidenceModel_Clean.md)
 This notebook takes experimental gamma-ray measurements of uranium fission products I made during my Master's Thesis and creates classification models to discriminate between natural uranium, low-enriched uranium, and high-enriched uranium.
 These models are then used to determine which spectral features are most strongly correlated with uranium enrichment while being consistent across a one month range of decay times.